medly/detekt-extensions/README.md

 ## Usage
 - Import detekt as a gradle, as mentioned [here](https://detekt.github.io/detekt/gradle.html).
-- Add `detekt-extensions` in your root build.gradle at the end of repositories:
+- Add *jitpack* in your root build.gradle at the end of repositories:

 ```
 allprojects {